kforeverisback/ngsa-app/README.md

 # test the application

 # test using httpie (installed automatically in Codespaces)
-http localhost:4120/version
+http localhost:8080/version

 # test using curl
-curl localhost:4120/version
+curl localhost:8080/version

 ```

-Stop ngsa by typing Ctrl-C or the stop button if run via F5
+Stop ngsa-csharp-template by typing Ctrl-C or the stop button if run via F5

 ## Contributing